rubyworks/smeagol/README.md

 ## DESCRIPTION

-Smeagol is a server that can run a read-only version of a [Gollum](http://github.com/github/gollum) wiki.
-This can be useful when you want to maintain a standalone copy of a Github wiki but you want to update it through the Github interface.
+Smeagol is a server that can run a read-only version of a [Gollum](http://github.com/github/gollum) wiki, or a static site generator that can convert you Gollum wiki into a static website to be served by any hosting service.

+This can be useful when you want to maintain a standalone website, but you want to update it through the Gollum wiki interface, e.g. via GitHub.

 Smeagol follows the rules of [Semantic Versioning](http://semver.org/) and uses [TomDoc](http://tomdoc.org/) for inline documentation.